SOBOO: How to Send DMARC Compliant Email on behalf of Others

-The 1st approach (sub-domain delegation) is efficient from the perspective of minimizing how much a customer must implement before you’re able to send DMARC compliant email on their behalf.
+The first approach (subdomain delegation) is efficient from the perspective of minimizing how much a customer must implement before you’re able to send DMARC-compliant email on their behalf.

-The 2nd approach (relaying) essentially offloads the sending of DMARC compliant email onto your customer.
-This approach might be preferred if you send very little email on behalf of your customers and the investment required to send DMARC compliant email doesn’t add up.
+The second approach (relaying) essentially offloads the sending of DMARC compliant email onto your customer.
+This approach might be preferred if you send very little email on behalf of your customers and the investment required to send DMARC-compliant email doesn’t add up.

-The 3rd approach (manual configuration) requires the same amount of customer implementation as the sub-domain delegation approach, except more specific changes are required to get started.
+The third approach (manual configuration) requires the same amount of customer implementation as the subdomain delegation approach, except more specific changes are required to get started.

 Sending Email on Behalf of Customers

-Sending DMARC compliant email provides a lot of benefit for yourself and your customer, and goes a long way to making your email easy to identify.
+Sending DMARC compliant email provides a lot of benefit for yourself and your customer and goes a long way in making your email easy to identify.
 If you’re interested in sending best-in-class email (or even just email that gets delivered!), consider going the extra mile and using your customer’s domain in everything related to an email: